antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 Also, get into hiking-specific shape.
 Being in shape for other cardio-intensive sports will help but it's not the same.

-The bottom line is preparation will not only ensure that you survive and don't waste your time.
-The more prepared you are the more you will enjoy it.
+Doing the necessary physical preparation will not only ensure that you survive and don't waste your time.
+The more prepared you are the more you will enjoy the experience.

 ## Gear